bitwarden/help/_articles/plans-and-pricing/2020-plan-updates.md

 - API access
 - Directory Connector

-With the current plan, all members of your Teams Organization will also automatically get all premium features, including advanced 2FA options, the Bitwarden Authenticator (TOTP), encrypted file storage, and more.
+With the current plan, all members of your Teams Organization will also automatically get all premium features, including advanced 2FA options, the Bitwarden Authenticator (TOTP), encrypted file attachments, and more.

 There is no longer a minimum number of users required for a Teams Organization (*compared to 5 users min. for Classic 2019*).
 The improved Teams Organizations plan is $3 Per User Per Month (PUPM) (*compared to $2 PUPM for Classic 2019*).